 Originally from Aotearoa New Zealand, Sasha completed a BA/BMus at the University of Auckland, with majors in performance bassoon and history.
 She spent eight years with the Auckland Youth Orchestra as principal bassoonist, serving two years on the executive committee and travelling to Berlin with the group to perform at the Young Euro Classic music festival in 2011.
 In 2016, she completed an MA on the Parisian reception of Tamara Karsavina, the prima ballerina of Diaghilev’s Ballets Russes, before moving to Russia to spend three months at the European University at St Petersburg as a graduate associate.
-She is currently in the second year at Oxford working towards her DPhil in History, supported by a Clarendon Fund scholarship and a Women in the Humanities award.
+She is currently in her third year at Oxford, working towards her DPhil in History, supported by a Clarendon Fund scholarship and a Women in the Humanities award.
 Her thesis explores the sensory worlds inhabited by women in Paris and St Petersburg in the early twentieth century.